Monthly star guide - What to see in October Night Sky (2023)

 Draconid Meteor Shower Radiant

 The Orionids is an average shower producing up to 20 meteors per hour at its peak.
 It is produced by dust grains left behind by comet Halley, which has been known and observed since ancient times.
-The shower runs annually from October 2 to November 7.
-It peaks this year on the night of October 21 and the morning of October 22.
-The first quarter moon may block some of the dim meteors in the evening, but the moon will set shortly after midnight resulting in darker skies.
-Best viewing will be from a dark location after midnight.
-Meteors will radiate from the constellation Orion, but can appear anywhere in the sky.
+The shower runs annually from October 2nd to November 7th.
+It peaks this year on the night of October 21st and the morning of October 22nd.
+The first quarter moon may block some dim meteors in the evening, but the Moon will set shortly after midnight, resulting in darker skies.
+The best viewing will be from a dark location after midnight.
+Meteors will radiate from the constellation Orion but can appear anywhere in the sky.

 Orionid Meteor Shower